Whether you ultimately forget or remember a word

 By the way, here's the "Make Your Point" issue for palliate if you're not sure how to use it.
 And if you happen to notice that "Hey!
 'To soften' isn't even a good definition for 'palliate!'" then I totally agree, and please consider that vocabulary workbooks and other secondary sources often do a poor job of providing definitions.

 Before we get to that, let's consider for a moment the words you're holding in limbo.
-They're not forgotten, because you understand them when you see or hear them, but you barely or never use them on your own.
-Let me suggest that this is not actually a problem.
-Comprehending a word when you hear it or read it is a worthwhile outcome of your study efforts; you're increasing your power to understand and think about more complex and specific ideas.
+They're not forgotten, because you understand them when you see or hear them, but you never use them on your own.
+Let me suggest that this is not necessarily a problem.
+Comprehending a word when you hear it or read it is a worthwhile outcome of your study efforts; you're increasing your power to grapple with more complex and specific ideas.
 Plus, consider that if you try to force a word into your speech or writing, you'll sound stiff, and communication will break down.
 (Even worse, if you use the word incorrectly, your knowledge of the word will start to warp.
 Meaning you're more likely to use it wrong again!)
 You use a word when the situation calls for it, rather than manufacturing a situation so you can use it.
 That's why I reject the idea that letting learned words go unused is a failure.

 At this point you might say, "Hey, use it or lose it."
 Remembering words, you might suggest, requires using them regularly when you talk and write.
 That may be a good point.
 And in fact, the research backs you up: frequent encounters with words are definitely associated with good retention.
-But you only use a tiny portion of your vocabulary every day: 90% of the words you use are from the pool of the most common 1,000 words, while most educated adults know an estimated 10,000 to 100,000 words in total (according to various sources).
-So although I encourage you to use your new words when they fit the situation, I have to admit that frequent use may not be the most practical way to remember them.
+But you use only a tiny portion of your vocabulary every day.
+Much like some of us--um, definitely including me--regularly wear only a fraction of the clothes in our closets, about ninety percent of the words we use on any given day are from the pool of the most common 1,000 words, even though educated adults know an estimated 10,000 to 100,000 words in total (according to various sources).
+So although I encourage you to use new words when they fit the situation, I have to admit that frequent use may not be the most practical way to remember them.

 What should be done instead?

 When you study words, go deep.
-Your goal is not simply to remember one definition but to create a rich mental representation of each word and to link that knowledge to what you already know.
-Let's think of that process as 3 essential steps, though they will overlap each other and stray from this order:
+Your goal is not to memorize a single definition but to create a rich mental representation of each word and to link that knowledge to what you already know.
+Let's think of that process as 3 essential steps:

 1. Get lots of input about the word.